 When part of the roof of the gynaecology department collapsed in 2004, it was clear that restoration work was needed on the century-old Modernista ‘garden city’ hospital.
-In 2009, the last of the departments was transferred to the modern Nou Sant Pau building to the north of the grounds, and there are tentative plans to turn part of the old complex into a museum of Modernisme.
-Scaffolding and builders will be on site for the next decade or so, but the renovations will be gradual and the complex still open to visitors who come to admire Domènech i Montaner’s masterpiece.
+In 2009, the last of the departments was transferred to the modern Nou Sant Pau building to the north of the grounds, and an ambitious restoration plan got underway that would turn part of the old complex into a sort of museum of modernisme, where visitors can admire this masterpiece by Catalan architect Lluís Domènech i Montaner.

 |Venue name:||Sant Pau Art Nouveau Site||Contact:|